WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/readme.md

 You now need to activate the plugin from inside wp-admin plugins page.

 After activated, go to the block editor and use the inserter to search and add your new block.

-## Prerequisities

-The first thing you need is a development enviornment and tools.
-This includes setting up your WordPress environment, Node, NPM, and your code editor.
-If you need help, see the [setting up your development environment documentation](/docs/designers-developers/developers/tutorials/devenv/readme.md).

 ## Table of Contents